mljeffery/performance-distribution-tools/documentation/data-preparation-notes.md

 ```

 A dependency of countrygrouops is 'shortcountrynames which contains a mapping for ISO codes to longer countrynames.
-Could be useful!

 ```python
 [In]  : shortcountrynames.to_name('AFG')
 [Out] : 'Afghanistan'
 ```

-## EIA

-Data from the US' Energy Information Administration is made available for plotting using the global-stocktake-tools.

-Data can be downloaded in a .csv format from the [EIA website](https://www.eia.gov/beta/international/data/browser/#/?pa=004000001000000000000000000000000000000000000000000000000fu&c=ruvvvvvfvtvnvv1urvvvvfvvvvvvfvvvou20evvvvvvvvvnvvuvs&ct=0&vs=INTL.44-1-AFG-QBTU.A&cy=2016&vo=0&v=H&end=2017) as a .csv file.

-To make it easier for the user, we have already performed some pre-processing to put the data in the correct format for the tools provided here.
-More specifically, we have:

-* rearranged the data so that it can be read in with separate energy and sector headings
-* removed the undefined and sparse values for 2017
-* replaced the '--' and '(s)' values in the original data with nan
-* removed some of the commas in the country names so that the data can be stored and read-in automatically as a comma separated file.
-*
+# Alternative datasets

+There are many different data sources that could be used with the performance distribution tools.
+We do not provide them here because we think that it's improtant that the users (1) Know where the original data is from, and (2) have the most up to date versions of the data.

+We acknowledge that this implies additional work in data processing.
+To make it a bit easier, we provide an example data output and endeavour to keep the work minimal.

+A key challenge with country data is in converting inconsistent names to country codes.
+Some tools are available to do this, but not all work on all platforms.

+If you have further suggestions to improve this aspect of the code, please contribute an edit or open an issue on github.